What we do

 On this page we aim to give you some information to explain what we can do to help.

 ELCAS is a service made up of people from different professional backgrounds who have training and skills in working with children, young people and families.
-We have 3 area teams in ELCAS:
+The main service is the Specialist outpatient service where we have 3 area teams:

 Although the teams are not exactly the same; the types of people you might see in each team are: